IHS Summer Seminars

 - Where are the seminars being held this year?

-- I want to confirm that you received my application.
+- How do I confirm that you received my application?

 - How are applications reviewed?